Collinformatics/HackTheBox/SkillsAssessment/Broken Authentication/writeup.md

 	http://154.57.164.82:30826/login.php

-Lets try the default creds:
+Lets try the default credentials:

 	Username: admin
 	Password: admin

-- This didnt work, we got the error message:
+- This didn't work, we got the error message:

 		Unknown username or password.